Steele dossier: Russian assistance to the Trump campaign

-The Mueller Report backed "Steele's central claim that the Russians ran a 'sweeping and systematic' operation... to help Trump win".
+The Mueller Report backed "Steele's central claim that the Russians ran a 'sweeping and systematic' operation ... to help Trump win".
 James Comey said:

 Lawfare has noted that the "Mueller investigation has clearly produced public records that confirm pieces of the dossier.
 And even where the details are not exact, the general thrust of Steele's reporting seems credible in light of what we now know about extensive contacts between numerous individuals associated with the Trump campaign and Russian government officials."

 In The New Yorker, Jane Mayer said the allegation that Trump was favored by the Kremlin, and that they offered Trump's campaign dirt on Clinton, has proven true.
 Mayer also wrote that the CIA had a Russian government official working as "a human source inside the Russian government during the campaign, who provided information that dovetailed with Steele's reporting about Russia's objective of electing Trump and Putin's direct involvement in the operation."
 The spy had access to Putin and could actually take pictures of documents on Putin's desk.
-Because of the dangers imposed by Trump's recent careless disclosures of classified information to Russian officials, the CIA feared their spy was in danger, so the government official and his family were discretely exfiltrated during a family vacation to Montenegro.
+Because of the dangers imposed by Trump's recent careless disclosures of classified information to Russian officials, the CIA feared their spy was in danger, so the government official and his family were discreetly exfiltrated during a family vacation to Montenegro.

 In February 2019, Michael Cohen implicated Trump before the U.S. Congress, writing that in late July 2016, Trump had knowledge that Roger Stone was communicating with WikiLeaks about releasing emails stolen from the DNC in 2016.
 Stone denied this and accused Cohen of lying to Congress.
 Stone was later convicted before being pardoned by Trump, and it was confirmed that Stone had been in contact with WikiLeaks.

 At the Helsinki summit meeting in July 2018, Putin was asked if he had wanted Trump to win the 2016 election.
 He responded "Yes, I did.
 Yes, I did.
 Because he talked about bringing the U.S.-Russia relationship back to normal."

+"That the Russians interfered in the election in hopes of helping Trump win" has been described as the dossier's "core theme – later widely accepted by the news media and the U.S. intelligence community".